 How to Move Your Belongings Across the Border to Tijuana

-At this point, you’re ready to move your things into your new home so you can start settling in.
 When crossing the border into Tijuana with all of your things, you will most likely be stopped by customs.
 They will require you to declare the value of all of your belongings and charge you an import tax on them.
 The amount you have to pay depends on what you bring with you.
 New items are taxed at the highest rate.

-Hire a Moving Company to Transport your Belongings to Tijuana
+Hiring a Moving Company to Transport your Belongings to Tijuana

 This is the easiest but most expensive option.
 Moving companies exist in both the San Diego and Tijuana area that specialize in cross-border moving services.
 They will load your belongings into their moving truck and drive them across the border to your new address in Tijuana.